JaredMlekush/ML-Lab_Final/README.md

 Tested out 3 different classifiers, searching through them and allowing the algorithm to test out different hyperparameters for each model to obtaing the "best" overall model.
 Logistic Regression remained victorious, giving: f1_score = 0.7925 and accuracy = 0.8017.
 Wanting to know if I could squeeze any more out of the model, I applied K-means clustering to the data, which allowed me to bring up my final scores to: f1_score = 0.86575 and accuracy = 0.8457

-Going forward: Additional clustering techniques may be a feasible a worthwhile option to explore.
-Additionally, performing some feature importance/PCA might allow for a simplification of the model (though it is not particularly "complex") less features allow for better generalization.
+Going forward: Additional clustering techniques (and assessing via their evaluation metrics) may be a feasible and worthwhile option to explore.
+Additionally, performing some feature importance/PCA might allow for a simplification of the model (though it is not particularly "complex").
+Less features allow for better interpretability.